-Funding for the experiential learning experience is for the stated period and is limited to students officially listed as undergraduates at the time of application and for the duration of the project (students classified as graduate students or in Veterinary Medicine are not eligible to apply or receive an award).
+Funding for the experiential learning experience is for the stated period and is limited to students enrolled as OSU undergraduates at the time of application and for the term following completion of the stated period (students classified as graduate students or in Veterinary Medicine are not eligible to apply or receive an award).

 - Only one award per year, per student, is allowed.

 - Only students who are currently enrolled and taking classes at Oregon State as undergraduates at the time of application submission are eligible to apply.
-For questions about eligiblity requirements, please contact Dr. Katie Gaebel at email@example.com.
+For questions about eligiblity requirements, please contact Penny Diebel, Assistant Dean at Penelope.Diebel@oregonstate.edu.